valeriansaliou/bandurria/README.md

 ### Run Bandurria

-#### 1. Create SQL database
+#### 1. Create the SQL database

 Before you can run Bandurria, you need to create its SQL database in MySQL:

 1. Create your MySQL database: `CREATE DATABASE bandurria CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;`
 2. Import the [MySQL database schema](https://github.com/valeriansaliou/bandurria/blob/master/doc/fixtures/bandurria.sql)
-3. Adjust the Bandurria configuration file so that `database.mysql.uri` points to your MySQL database
+3. Adjust the Bandurria configuration file so that the configuration value at `database.mysql.uri` points to your MySQL database

 #### 2. Start Bandurria

 When you are ready, you can start Bandurria as such:

-`./bandurria -c /path/to/config.cfg`
+`./bandurria -c /path/to/bandurria/config.cfg`

 If you use Docker, refer to the Docker instructions above ("_Install from Docker Hub_").